 Dear Fearful of Rejection,

-Dating can be a nerve-wracking process.
-There's always the possibility you'll fall for someone and risk being rejected, or that others will fall for you and you'll be the rejecter.
-What probably motivates you to understand your dating-related insecurities, though, is that there's a chance you'll land yourself a wonderful, mutually satisfying relationship.
+Dating can be a nerve-wracking process and it’s great that you’re trying to understand why you have these dating-related insecurities.
+No matter the type of relationship, romantic or otherwise, there's always the possibility that you’ll fall for someone and risk being rejected, or that others will fall for you and you'll need to figure out how to turn them down.
+Some self-reflection and steps toward improving your self-esteem may be the key to landing yourself a wonderful, mutually satisfying relationship.

-You could be looking to your guy friends to provide comfort during your singleness.
-Maybe they see you in a similar way, maybe not.
-Maybe they see you as a sister or mother figure, but it's really hard to say.
-Hey, maybe they just dig you for who you are!
+To your point about the interactions you have with your male friends, maybe you’re looking to them to provide comfort during your singleness.
+Maybe they do see you as a sister or mother figure, but it's really hard to say.
+It could also be that they just dig you for you!
 In any case, it's good to have supportive friendships.
-Since you have a great social support network, it could be easier for you to find some date-able dudes through those connections.
+Since you have a great social support network, it could be easier for you to find some date-able partners through those connections.

-Your ability to identify your situation and willingness to work towards a resolution gives you a head-start on building the confidence to take a chance on love!
+Your ability to identify your situation and willingness to work towards a resolution is already a great start.
+Here's to building the confidence to take a chance on love!